-As part of our strategy we have introduced an Awareness, Identification, Measurement and Enhancement (AIME) programme which allows us to set a consistent approach and articulate our commitments and expectations.
+As part of our strategy we have established an Awareness, Identification, Measurement and Enhancement (AIME) programme which allows us to set a consistent approach and articulate our commitments and expectations.
 It demonstrates how NWL will build awareness of procuring responsibility, identify the main risk areas through our prioritisation model, measure performance to look for opportunities to improve and celebrate success and enhance supply chain performance allowing us to communicate and share best practice.

 We will continue to work in partnership with suppliers to identify and improve areas of concern and we will ask our best performing supplier to share experiences and best practice within our supply chain.
-For more information see https://cips-sustainabilityindex.com.

-This statement was approved by the Board of Northumbrian Water Limited on 24 September 2019.
+This statement was approved by the Board of Northumbrian Water Limited on 22 September 2020.